mindful-math/mindful-math.github.io/content/post/olsGradientDescent.md

 $$ w_{k} \leftarrow w_{k-1} - \eta \underbrace{ X^{\intercal}(Xw_{k-1} - y)}\_{\nabla_{w} \mathcal{L}(w_{k-1}) }.$$

 TBH, here an engineer stops caring about the math and pops out an estimate for $w^*$.
-But we're not *just* engineers
+But we're not *just* engineers.

 ## problem